sjc5/hwy/README.md

-We know all your dependencies (including both JS and CSS) at a route level, so it's trivial to preload it all and block navigations for a few milliseconds milliseconds until everything is loaded and ready.
-And if you choose to use Link pre-fetching on hover, the route transition will feel instant for most users on a decent internet connection.
+We know all your dependencies (including both JS and CSS) at a route level, so it's trivial to preload it all and block navigations for a few milliseconds until everything is loaded and ready.
+And if you choose to use link pre-fetching on hover, the route transition will feel instant for anyone with a decent internet connection.

 Additionally, all navigations are performed using a single request.
 No waterfalls or jank.
 No request-per-route-segment model.
 Just a fast navigation